grezniczek/redcap_pdf_actiontags/README.md

 ## Limitations

-As this module can only replace the calls to PDF/index.php in links displayed on various pages, users could still craft links to PDF/index.php and thus get access to PDFs which are not processed by this module.
+- As this module can only replace the calls to PDF/index.php in links displayed on various pages, users could still craft links to PDF/index.php and thus get access to PDFs which are not processed by this module.
 Thus, using this module **is not a safe way to protect sensible data**.
+- PDFs downloadable at the end of surveys cannot be modified, as the passthrough mechanism from surveys prevents this EM from being injected there.

 ## Installation